JJ Redick: Los Angeles Lakers (2024–present)

 Redick was announced as the 29th head coach of the Los Angeles Lakers on June 24, 2024.
 With this, Redick became a rookie head coach with no prior coaching experience other than serving as a volunteer head coach of the fourth-grade boys team at Brooklyn Basketball Academy, where his 9-year-old son played.
 In his coaching debut on October 22, the Lakers defeated the Minnesota Timberwolves 110–103 for a season-opening win.
 Redick coached the Lakers to a 50–32 record, the third-best in the Western Conference, in his first season as head coach.
 They were eliminated by the Timberwolves in five games of the first round of the playoffs.
-Earlier in the series, Redick was widely criticized in Game 4 for making no second-half substitutions, as the Lakers squandered a double-digit fourth-quarter lead by shooting 5-of-18 from the field in the final period of a 116–113 defeat.
+Earlier in the series, Redick was widely criticized in game 4 for making no second-half substitutions, as the Lakers squandered a double-digit fourth-quarter lead by shooting 5-of-18 from the field in the final period of a 116–113 defeat.

 On September 25, 2025, Redick and the Lakers agreed to a contract extension.
+On April 1, 2026, Redick earned his 100th victory as a head coach and, in the process, coached the Lakers to a back-to-back 50-win campaign, becoming the first Lakers coach to do so since Phil Jackson in the 2010–11 season.
+Redick later won his first playoff series as a coach, defeating the Houston Rockets in six games in the first round of the 2026 NBA playoffs.